SiliconLabs/wiseconnect/examples/snippets/wlan/twt_tcp_client/readme.md

 ## Purpose/Scope

-This application demonstrates the procedure to setup iTWT(individual Target Wake Time) session and configure the SiWx91x in TCP client role.
+This application demonstrates SiWx91x is configured in Associated Power save mode (NWP) with TWT and M4 in sleep with retention, also providing the procedure to setup iTWT(individual Target Wake Time) session and configure the SiWx91x in TCP client role.

 In this application, the SiWx91x connects to a Wi-Fi access point, obtains an IP address, connects to Iperf server running on a remote PC and maintains  TCP Socket connection and periodically wakes up as per the configured TWT wakeup interval in powersave.